Develbold/flurlicht/README.md

 - cmake

 ## Hints
-- Rinning DietPi instead of Raspbian improves the animations.
+- Running DietPi instead of Raspbian improves the animations.
 This setup is running on a ancient B+ model flawlessly
-- After compilation, you can autostart flurlicht via the included service file
+- After compilation, you can auto-start flurlicht via the included service file

+## Open Tasks
+- MORE animations
+- make flurlicht available for Philips Hue